zackees/static_ffmpeg/README.md

 # static_ffmpeg

+## Version
 FFMPEG Version: 4.4

+## About

 Problem: You develop on Windows/MacOS/Linux.
 You want an ffmpeg that works on all the platforms but now you have to go and special case your program installation to handle each platforms ability to get the ffmpeg download.
+For example:
+  * Win32: download binary
+  * MacOS: `brew install ffmpeg`
+  * Linux: `sudo apt-get install ffmpeg`

+If you want to be able to quitely (re)install a python package silently and automatically using ffmpeg, well you are out of luck... until now.

-This tool is designed to make this easier, as easy as doing `pip install .` and then running `static_ffmpeg --version` to test this out.
+To use simply do `pip install static_ffmpeg` and then after this is done you can try running `static_ffmpeg -version` to test out that the version has been installed.

-At this first launch, this program only supports Win32 (the motivation for this project) but other platforms will be supported as well.

-A note about Win32: we are using a pre-built binary and it may go stale.
-Feel free to fork this package up and update the ffmpeg, run tox and then do a pull request on this package.

-Once this package is installed, the static_ffmpeg command will be available.
+Once this package is installed, the `static_ffmpeg` command will be available.
 This command simply passes all arguments to a real ffmpeg.
 Call static_ffmpeg like you would call ffmpeg in your project and it should just work.

+## Warning - Big
+  * All three binaries for Win32/OSX/Linux ffmpeg are included.
+Though if you need ffmpeg then you probably have a large disk anyway.

-# Binary source
+## Binary source
   * MacOS (Intel): https://evermeet.cx/pub/ffmpeg/
   * MacOS (Arm): TODO: https://osxexperts.net/
   * Windows: (My computer download)
   * Linux: https://johnvansickle.com/ffmpeg/

-# Testing
+## Testing

   * Clone this project `git clone https://github.com/zackees/static_ffmpeg`
   * Then setup the virtual env using the script `python virtualenvsetup.py`